-- the personal data has been disclosed to others; or - the personal data has been made public in an online environment (e.g., on social networks, forums or websites).
+• the personal data has been made public in an online environment (e.g., on social networks, forums or websites).

 If we have disclosed the personal data to others, we will contact each recipient4 and inform them of the erasure, unless this proves impossible or involves disproportionate effort (we shall seek legal advice if relying on disproportionate effort).